ArthurVincentCS/rastertools/README.rst

   conda install python=3.8.13 libgdal pip install georastertools --no-binary rasterio

-For more details, including installation as a Docker or Singularity image, please refer to the documentation. : `Installation <docs/install.rst>`_
+For more details, including installation as a Docker or Singularity image, please refer to the documentation. : docs/install.rst

 Usage
 =====